-It is official.
-According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog that Drupal 7 AND Drupal 8 with BOTH lose their support and end their life (EOL) by mutual suicide in November 2021.
+It’s official.
+According to Dries Buytaert, (Founder of Drupal, President of the Drupal Association, CTO of Acquia, and Project Lead on Drupal) has stated clearly in this blog post that Drupal 7 AND Drupal 8 will BOTH lose their support and end their life by mutual suicide in November 2021.
 Yet, Drupal 9 will not be released until sometime in 2020 and certainly will not be mature and stable enough to power mission-critical, enterprise-level, websites and applications until late 2020 to early 2021.

 More Drupal sites than time

 Given that there are approximately 600,000 websites, according to BuiltWith Trends, currently powered by Drupal (at the time of this writing) on slightly more than 24 months before both D7 and D8 expire (at the time of this writing), the industry needs to migrate approximately 25,000 Drupal websites PER MONTH over the next 24 months in order to be safe prior to the D7/D8 EOL.

 The problem, however, is that it takes more than a month to migrate even the simplest Drupal website.
 Websites powered by Drupal with only a moderate level of complexity and custom functionality could easily take 4-6 months to migrate.
 Highly complex websites, powered by Drupal, that host mission-critical, enterprise-level features and functionality with extraordinarily high volume could take almost a year to migrate and assure quality (test) – especially if an organization strives to redesign the look and feel and/or enhance existing functionality.

 Not enough qualified developers

 To make matters worse, there aren’t enough qualified, Acquia certified, Drupal developers in existence to migrate all these websites out of Drupal 7 (or D8) before the end of life.
 And, if that is not bad enough, most organizations are likely to wait before they start the planning, budgeting, and migration process.
 This means there is going to be an incredible bottleneck and a run on qualified Drupal developers.
 Simply put, there will be a huge demand to get out of D7 and D8 while, at the same time, an extreme shortage of qualified, certified, Drupal developers.